INSURING YOUR HOME

 - In-car phone charger.

-Ideally, your home won’t sustain any serious damage during a storm, but no amount of preparation can guarantee that.
-Review your home and contents insurance to ensure that any extra covers needed are included, and that your sum insured— the amount your home and contents are insured for, which should reflect how much they would cost to rebuild, repair or replace—is adequate.
+Ideally, your home won’t sustain any serious damage during a storm.
+But unfortunately, no amount of preparation can guarantee that.
+Review your home and contents insurance, if you have a policy, to ensure that your cover is right for you.
+Remember to check that your sum insured is adequate.
+This is the amount your home and contents are insured for, which should reflect how much they would cost to rebuild, repair or replace.

 If you’re outdoors and can’t make it inside, avoid tall trees and powerlines.
 If you’re driving, pull over where safe to do so.

-Once you’ve checked that your family are okay, and taken care of any required first aid, you should check whether your home has suffered any damage.
+Once you’ve checked that your family are okay, and taken care of any required first aid, you should check whether your home has suffered any damage as long as its safe to do so.

-Storms are considered an insured event for home and contents insurance, so you’re entitled to make a claim for damage they may cause to your house, your contents, or both.
+Storms are considered an insured event^ for GIO home and contents insurance, so you can make a claim for damage to your building, your contents, or both.
+If your claim is accepted, cover will be provided up to the sum insured and within the policy limits.
 For details on coverage, please read the PDS.
-It’s simple to claim online , or over the phone by calling 13 10 10.
+It’s simple to claim online, or over the phone by calling 13 10 10.

-Since GIO is part of the Suncorp Network, you can use the Suncorp App to make a claim quickly and easily from your smartphone.
+You can use the GIO App to make eligible claims quickly and easily from your smartphone.

 - Reducing your risk during flood season